-Investment income included interest, dividends and realized gains or losses on investments.
+Investment income includes interest, dividends and realized and unrealized gains or losses on investments.
 Interest income is recorded using the accrual method and dividends are recorded when declared.
+Realized and unrealized gains and losses, and miscellaneous revenue are recognized when incurred.